John R. Patrick: Early life and education

+Career

 IBM years

 Patrick joined IBM in 1967 and spent the first half of his employment there in various sales, marketing and management positions.
 In 1992 he became Vice President of Marketing for Personal Systems and in 1995 was named Vice President of Internet Technology, a position he held until his retirement in 2001.

-In 1982, Patrick was one of the developers of the IBM Credit Corporation; today it is the largest computer leasing company in the world.
+In 1982, Patrick was one of the developers of the IBM Credit Corporation; that became the largest computer leasing company in the world.
 In 1992 he helped form the IBM PC Company that launched the IBM ThinkPad.
 In February 1993 he was named marketing vice president for the IBM unit that launched the OS/2 operating system.